-Pain relief is essential to many sufferers; regardless of how the condition was developed.
+Pain relief is essential for many sufferers, regardless of how the condition developed.

-The exact treatment option for neuropathy in feet and legs will depend upon the reason for the nerve damage:
+The exact treatment option for neuropathy in the feet and legs depends on the cause of the nerve damage:

-- Compression Injuries – Nerve damage caused by this type of injury are usually temporary; providing the item causing the compression was not on you for too long a period.
+- Compression Injuries – Nerve damage caused by this type of injury is usually temporary; provided the item causing the compression was not on you for too long a period of time.

-- Inflammation Issues – If the nerve damage is being caused by inflammation then it should be resolved by resting the affected foot and leg.
-You can also apply heat treatments to reduce any swelling round the inflamed nerve.
+- Inflammation Problems – If the nerve damage is caused by inflammation, it should be resolved by resting the affected foot and leg.
+You can also apply heat treatments to reduce swelling around the inflamed nerve.

-- Pinching – Nerves can be pinched as a result of carpal tunnel or similar injuries.
-In these instances surgery can be used to release the trapped nerve.
+- Pinch – Nerves can be pinched as a result of carpal tunnel or similar injuries.
+In these cases, surgery can be used to release the pinched nerve.

-- Diabetes – This is the most common reason and the hardest to treat successfully.
-There are a variety of options available.
+- Diabetes – This is the most common cause and the most difficult to treat successfully.
+There are a number of options.

 Diabetes Neuropathy in Feet and Legs

-This section requires a more in-depth study regarding the treatment options.
-Neuropathy in feet and legs is a side effect of this condition; although it must be treated in stages:
+This section requires more in-depth study regarding treatment options.
+Neuropathy in the feet and legs is a side effect of this condition; however, it needs to be treated in stages:

 - Check Your Diet

-The first step to treating neuropathy is to reduce the level of blood sugar in your body.
-This has been linked with damage to the nerves.
-Keeping your blood sugar level balanced will help to prevent any further issues occurring.
-It will probably not reduce the damage which has already occurred.
+The first step in treating neuropathy is to lower the amount of blood sugar in your body.
+This has been linked to nerve damage.
+Keeping your blood sugar levels in balance will help prevent further problems.
+It will probably not reduce the damage that has already occurred.

-Starting or increasing your level of exercise will reduce your blood sugar levels and reduce the risk of nerve damage in your feet and legs.
-It will also improve the flow of nutrients and oxygen round your body.
+Starting or increasing your activity level will lower your blood glucose levels and reduce the risk of nerve damage in your feet and legs.
+It will also improve the flow of nutrients and oxygen around your body.

 - Vitamin D & B

-The latest research shows that vitamin D can protect against nerve pain.
-Vitamin D can be obtained from food and the sun; but you may find it preferable and more reliable to take it as a supplement.
+Recent research shows that vitamin D may protect against nerve pain.
+You can get vitamin D from food and the sun, but you may find it more convenient and reliable to take it as a supplement.

-The same can also be said for vitamin B which is known to help signals move through your body.
-Vitamin B6 is particularly important for this while low levels of B12 have been linked with nerve damage.
+The same is true for vitamin B, which is known to help signals travel through your body.
+Vitamin B6 is particularly important for this, while low levels of B12 have been linked to nerve damage.

 - Alpha-Lipoic Supplement

-This supplement has been shown to balance your blood sugar levels and even been linked with pain relief and long term nerve protection.
+This supplement has been shown to balance your blood sugar levels and has even been linked to pain relief and long-term nerve protection.

-Surprisingly research has linked neuropathy in feet and legs with anxiety.
-This has been shown to effectively aggravate your nerves.
-It is, therefore, important to avoid stressful situations and learn relaxation techniques which will help you to remain focused and calm.
-Yoga and meditation are two excellent examples.
+Surprisingly, research has linked neuropathy in the feet and legs to anxiety.
+This has been shown to be very effective in making your nerves worse.
+Therefore, it is important to avoid stressful situations and learn relaxation techniques to help you stay focused and calm.
+Yoga and meditation are two great examples.